 3. Vacuum The Dust

 After sanding the chalk paint finish, remove the dust by using a vacuum.
-Sanding creates a lot of dust that can prevent the next coat from sticking.
+Sanding creates a lot of dust that can prevent paint adhesion.

 Related Read: How To Paint Over Chalk Paint?